• HOME

 2024: Ruth Larkin (32), Shaun Rowe (33, second thru-hike), Stephen Russell (34)

-If you wish to attempt a fastest known time (FKT), Friends of the Trans Adirondack Route recognizes FKTs that adhere to four rules.
+If you wish to attempt a fastest known time (FKT), you must adhere to four rules.
 1) Follow the entire route and carry your own gear.
 2) Resupply yourself or be resupplied up to two times.
 3) Stay in accommodations (motels, hostels, camper vans, etc.) up to two nights.
 4) Navigate with map and compass only (no use of GPS, phone, satellite devices, etc.).

 • Erik Schlimmer (2010): 12 days, 0 hours, 0 minutes